Coaching Principles

 Science

-To support the coach there is a wealth of scientific
+To support the coach is a wealth of scientific

 information based on research conducted with athletes.
 Information is available

-to support the coach and athlete in all areas of training and development
+to assist the coach and athlete in training and development,

 including nutrition, biomechanics, psychology, physiology & medicine.
 There

-are a number of scientific methods to measure and analyse the athlete's
+are several scientific methods to measure and analyse the athlete's

 technique etc.